Happy National Sleep Awareness Month!

 The only difference between a California king and a standard/eastern king is in the width and length.
 California kings measure 84 inches long by 72 inches wide, so they’re best for especially tall individuals and those who enjoy extra space.

-Individuals and couples considering a king are most often battling between a king vs. a king, so that’s what we’ll consider here.
-Which one is right for you and your needs?
+Individuals and couples considering a king are most often deciding if a king is worth the extra money, or if a queen would suffice.
 Understanding the core differences between them will help you make an informed choice.

-A queen measures 80 inches long by 60 inches wide, whereas a king measures 80 inches long by 76 inches wide.
-A queen requires a room, at a minimum, that measures 10 by 12 feet, and a king requires a room that measures at least 10 by 14 feet, not accounting for other bedroom furniture.
+Most queen mattresses measure 60” x 80”, whereas a king mattress typically measures 76” x 80”.
+A queen requires a room, at a minimum, that measures 10’x12’, and a king requires a room that measures at least 10’x14’, not accounting for other bedroom furniture.
 In general, queens work well for single sleepers and for couples who don’t need much sleeping space.
 Kings are typically preferred for couples who want the maximum amount of personal sleeping space.

-If price is a concern, keep in mind that while a king does generally cost more than a queen, affordable options are available.
-Both a king and a queen are widely available in a variety of styles at many price points, so it isn’t a decisive factor you should worry about.
+If the price is a concern, keep in mind that while a king does generally cost more than a queen, affordable options are available.
+Both a king and a queen are widely available in a variety of styles at many price points, so you can find a quality mattress in both sizes at a price point that works for you.

 As mentioned, room size becomes a major factor when couples realize that a king is more than a foot wider.
 Leaving two feet of space on three sides of your room is recommended by interior designers, but that’s the minimum.
 If you want to include a wardrobe, nightstands, and other pieces, you’ll need more room.

-If you’re on the hunt for a king size mattress, you’re already well on your way to better comforter and better sleep.
+If you’re on the hunt for a king-size mattress, you’re already well on your way to more comforter and better sleep.
 Most owners of king size mattresses would tell you that the extra expense is worth it.
-With extra space, you’re less likely to feel your partner’s motions throughout the night, and a bedroom space, especially a master, simply looks better in a larger bedroom.
+With extra space, you’re less likely to feel your partner’s movements throughout the night, and bedroom space, especially a master, simply looks better in a larger bedroom.
 Investing in a king mattress is an important step toward guaranteeing restful sleep, so we hope you’ll use this guide to the best king mattresses to get you there.

 If you still need guidance in your mattress buying journey, check out our ultimate mattress buying guide here.